desertwitch/SnapRAID-on-unRAID/README.md

 SnapRAID on UNRAID
 ================
-_An actively developed plugin for advanced users installing SnapRAID onto UNRAID systems._
+_A plugin for advanced users installing SnapRAID onto UNRAID systems._

 #### Possible Use-Cases: